Taking a trip

 Time to get saving

-It's a good idea to set up a savings account specifically for your holiday fund with an automatic payment into it every pay.
+It's often a good idea to set up a savings account specifically for your holiday fund with an automatic payment into it every pay to help you save.
 Whenever you have any extra cash you can transfer it into your holiday account as well.

-You might want to consider one of Westpac's savings accounts, such as:
+You might want to find out more about one of Westpac's savings options, such as:

 - Westpac Life - A flexible savings account with bonus interest for regular savers that supports both long and short term savings goals.

 - Westpac eSaver – a short term savings account which offers a great introductory interest rate.

 When your holiday savings reach a certain amount you might want to consider a term deposit – not only will a term deposit give you the certainty of knowing exactly what the return on your savings will be, it can also remove the temptation of dipping into your savings before your trip, as your money will be locked away for the length of the term you’ve chosen.

 What about borrowing to pay for your holiday?

 In an ideal world we'd all be satisfied waiting and saving the money before we thought about heading away.
 But it's not always like that in the real world.
 Sometimes you really need that holiday sooner rather than later; or perhaps someone springs an overseas wedding or birthday on you; or occasionally a deal comes along that's just too good to refuse (and therefore worth paying for with borrowed funds).